 - Owned Media

-These are assets that you create and control.
-Examples include:
+Owned media are assets that you create and control.
+These types of online marketing are:

 - Social media channels